 Day 4: Upper body hypertrophy

 |Seated Cable Row||3-4||8-12|

 |One Arm Preacher Curl||3-4||8-12|

 |Seated Calf Raise||3-4||15-20|

-This is just a sample PHUL routine so feel free to adjust it to suit your own specific needs for the best results.
+These are sample PHUL routines so feel free to adjust them to suit your own specific needs for the best results.
 Don’t forget to focus on doing compound lifts on power days and isolation moves on hypertrophy days.

 How to progress in your PHUL workouts and when to increase weights?